ch3paz/cmd-install-archlinux/README.md

 # Troubleshooting

 Most of the time the packages on the iso are outdated for ansible.
 You may try `pacman -Syu` and update everything, but you may also try to break things down like described below, and install only the neccessary packages to get ansible to work.
+Never the less, an partial update can break other things too (this is how Archlinux works by design :) )

 ## `ImportError: No module named ansible` or something similar